LD4P/sinopia_sample_profiles/cohort-profiles/ransomCenter/test/Readme.md

 5. The class Volume doesn't exist in the ARM Core Ontology (while Entry and Page do).
 Is there a suggested ontology for Volume?

+6. Are we using properly the https://w3id.org/arm/core/ontology/0.1/citedBy property?
+Per the definition, seems to be visual materials focused,

 #### HRC ARM Item Identifiers test
 *High level JSON profile for HRC identifiers to be used on the item level*